reflex-frp/reflex-dom/Quickref.md

 [W]   simpleList  ::
           Dynamic       [v] -> (     Dynamic v -> m        a ) -> m (Dynamic       [a])

--- Like listWithKey specialized for widgets returning (Event a).  listWithKey would -- return 'Dynamic (Map k (Event a))' in this scenario, but listViewWithKey flattens -- this to 'Event (Map k a)' via 'switch'.
+-- Like listWithKey specialized for widgets returning (Event a).
 [W]   listViewWithKey :: Ord k =>
           Dynamic (Map k v) -> (k -> Dynamic v -> m (Event a)) -> m (Event   (Map k a))

--- As above, but there is a "current key", and the widget constructor gets a -- Dynamic Bool indicating if that widget is currently selected.
-The returned -- Event fires when any of the widgets' returned Events fire, and returns the key -- of an arbitrary firing widget.
+-- Create a dynamically-changing set of widgets, one of which is selected at any time.
 [W]   selectViewListWithKey_ :: Ord k => Dynamic k ->
           Dynamic (Map k v) -> (k -> Dynamic v -> Dynamic Bool -> m (Event a)) -> m (Event k)